wp-plugins/cms2cms-telerik-sitefinity-to-wp-migration/readme.txt

 If you wish to switch from your current Telerik Sitefinity and WordPress sounds like a perfect choice for you - CMS2CMS Migration Plugin will help you to go through the migration path smoothly and trouble-free.
 A full-scale migration takes up from 15 min (depending on your website size) and doesn’t expect any special skills to complete it.

-Supported WordPress versions: 3.x
+*Supported WordPress versions:* 3.x (new software versions are constantly being added).

 = Currently Supported Entities: =
-* pages
+* *pages*
-* content images
+* *content images*
-* internal links
+* *internal links*

 = Additional Migration Options: =
-- clear WordPress data before migration
+* clear WordPress data before migration

 = Features of Automated Migration: =
 * Ease of Use - CMS2CMS is tailor made for each client, that is suitable for both web developers and average users to work with.
 * High Speed - CMS2CMS migration takes approximately 15 min to complete the conversion (though it may depend on a website size).
 * Free Demo Available - CMS2CMS provides its users with a possibility to see the website migration process in action and to estimate the results.

-           Note.
+*Note.
 The plugin installs the connection bridge on WordPress website, which is necessary for data exchange between Telerik Sitefinity and WordPress websites.
-Once activated, you’ll be redirected to CMS2CMS website in order to complete the migration.
+Once activated, you’ll be redirected to CMS2CMS website in order to complete the migration.*

 == Installation ==